-The Wake County Fire/Rescue Training Program was established in 1988.
-The program provides a comprehensive, centralized and professional fire-training program for the county's 20 rural and six municipal departments, as well as the Raleigh Fire Department, Cary Fire Department and the Raleigh-Durham Airport Authority.
+The Wake County Fire Services Training Program was established in 1988.
+The program provides a comprehensive, centralized and professional fire-training program for the county's 19 contracting departments, as well as the Raleigh Fire Department, and Raleigh-Durham Airport Authority.
 These departments provide fire protection for more than 525,000 Wake County residents.

-As part of our commitment to excellence in training, Wake County created the Fire/Rescue Training Center in 1988 to provide comprehensive, professional fire training for the county's 20 rural and six municipal fire departments.
+As part of our commitment to excellence in training, Wake County created the Fire Services Training Center in 1988 to provide comprehensive, professional fire training for the county's fire departments.

-This eight-acre training center consists of classroom space, a burn building, a drill tower and two flammable liquids pits and has water-drafting capabilities.
+This eight-acre training center consists of classroom space, a burn building, a drill tower and three exterior LP Gas pits and has water-drafting capabilities.
 The center is used year-round and is operated by Wake County in coordination with the following partners:

-The following fire training courses are available through Wake County:
+The following fire training courses are offered through Wake County Fire Services Training Division:

-Essentials of Firefighting Levels I & II (New Recruit School)
+- Essentials of Firefighting Levels I & II (Volunteer New Recruit School)